oceans aware: inform, inspire, involve

 From 2000 to 2010, an international project, the Census of Marine Life, assessed the diversity, distribution, and abundance of marine life, involving 2,700 scientists from over 80 States.
 The scientific results were reported in 2010 at the Royal Institute in London.
 The census produced the most comprehensive inventory of known marine life ever compiled and catalogued, with 30 million records as of January 2011, a solid basis for future research.
 The results of the census are maintained and updated in a number of databases on national, regional and international levels.
 Nowadays, the World Register of Marine Species (WoRMS) and its sister site, the World Register of Deep-Sea Species (WoRDSS), aim to provide an authoritative and comprehensive list of names of marine organisms.

 The Ocean Biodiversity Information System (OBIS) emanates from the Census of Marine Life and was adopted as a project under IOC-UNESCO’s International Oceanographic Data and Information (IODE) programme in 2009.
 According to their website, now more than 20 OBIS nodes around the world connect 500 institutions from 56 countries.
-Collectively, they have provided over 45 million observations of nearly 120 000 marine species, from bacteria to whales, from the surface to 10,900 metres depth, and from the Tropics to the Poles.
+Collectively, they have provided over 45 million observations of nearly 120,000 marine species, from bacteria to whales, from the surface to 10,900 metres depth, and from the Tropics to the Poles.
 The datasets are integrated so you can search and map them all seamlessly by species name, higher taxonomic level, geographic area, depth, time and environmental parameters.

-An ongoing project aimed at protecting marine life is the Global Marine Species Assessment (GMSA), initiated in 2005 by the IUCN Species Survival Commission to assess the extinction risk of 20,000 marine species for inclusion on the IUCN Red List of Threatened Species.
+An parallel project aimed at protecting marine life is the Global Marine Species Assessment (GMSA), initiated in 2005 by the IUCN Species Survival Commission to assess the extinction risk of 20,000 marine species for inclusion on the IUCN Red List of Threatened Species.
 According to their website, the project aims to produce the baseline data and comprehensive analyses needed to develop targeted and coordinated marine conservation planning and action at global, regional, and national levels.

 An estimated 1 or perhaps even 2 million species of animals inhabit the oceans, with millions more bacteria, other microbes and viruses.
+Just 240,000 marine species have been documented.

 Marine life varies in size from some types of zooplankton which are no more than 2 micrometres to the largest mammal in the world, the blue whale which can reach up to 30 metres in length and weigh 150 tonnes.